 A Christmas wreath from Maine has become a holiday tradition for many families across America.
 Corporations, internet shoppers, early birds, last minute shoppers and just about anyone can take advantage of what a great gift idea a Christmas wreath or centerpiece is.
 A Christmas wreath is a decoration that appeals to a wide range of people, young and old, singles or couples and homeowners to name a few.
 A Christmas centerpiece is also a great gift idea that brings the greens and fragrance of the holidays inside.

-At Maine Made Christmas we have been providing quality Christmas wreaths and centerpieces for the mail order customer for over a decade.
+At Maine Made Christmas we have been providing quality Christmas wreaths and centerpieces for the mail order customer for two decades.
 Freshly picked tips are handcrafted into wreaths and centerpieces which are then decorated with colorful weather resistant holiday decorations.
 Our wreath is then carefully packaged and shipped directly to the customer to ensure that you and your friends and family receive the best product possible.

 The traditional Christmas wreath is made from evergreen boughs.
 Balsam fir is the evergreen of choice at Maine Made Christmas.
 Balsam fir (Albies balsamea) is a coniferous evergreen common in Maine.
 Coniferous means the tree reproduces by growing cones.
 Evergreen means the leaves which are small needles that line branches stay green all year.
 An evergreen does not lose its needles.
 Many species of fir are used to make wreaths but balsam is known as the fragrant fir.
 The scent most people associate with Christmas is the fragrance of balsam fir.